 Supplemental Instruction (SI) is a free program that provides organized study sessions two to three times a week for students enrolled in traditionally difficult courses.
 SI focuses on course-specific study skills to help you review notes, understand and apply key concepts, and prepare for tests.
 Sessions are conducted by SI leaders who have successfully completed the course and are trained by the Tutoring Center.
 SI leaders attend all classes, take notes and do the homework.
 However, they will not give you their notes or assist with assignments that will be turned in for a grade.

-You can download and print the Fall 2013 SI schedule
+You can download and print the Winter 2014 SI Schedule

 Benefits of Supplemental Instruction:

 - study with your classmates, compare notes and prepare for tests